 California law requires us to let you know how we respond to web browser Do Not Track (DNT) signals.
 Please note that we do not respond to or honor DNT signals or similar mechanisms transmitted by web browsers.

-When someone visits one of our websites, we use a third-party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
+When someone visits one of our websites, we use a third-party service, Google Analytics, to collect standard internet log information and details of visitor behavior patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information is only processed in a way which does not identify anyone.
 We do not make, and do not allow Google to make, any attempt to find out the identities of the visitors to our websites.

 We can only collect and use your personal data if the law allows us to, by satisfying one or more of the reasons set out by applicable data privacy law.